-An 11-week research project and thesis.
-Project laboratory work will start on Monday September 12th and terminate on Friday 25th November.
-In general, students will finish in the laboratory by 6pm each day.
-Occasionally, experiments may run longer but this should not be the norm - please contact your supervisor if you need further information.
+Research Project in Molecular Medicine (BIU44390) Value: 20 ECTS the norm - please contact your supervisor if you need further information.
 In order to be fair to other students, no student is allowed to work in the laboratory after the 25th November (even to finish one last experiment).
 Please contact your course coordinator if you need further information.